kurtulusbulus/kurtulusbulus.github.io/index.markdown

 ![image](/assets/me_2_small.jpg#center)

-Hi!
-My name is Kurtuluş.
-This is my personal website, where I aim to share my research, background and ,hopefully, a series of blog posts about machine learning and neuroscience.
-My main research interests include machine/deep learning, computational neuroscience and neural engineering.
+Hello there!
+I go by the name Kurtuluş.
+Welcome to my personal website, a space dedicated to showcasing my research, background, and perhaps even a collection of blog posts focusing on the captivating realms of machine learning and neuroscience.
+Within these domains, my primary research interests lie in the realms of machine learning, deep learning, computational neuroscience, and neuroimaging.

+I look forward to sharing my insights and discoveries with you, as we delve into the fascinating intersection of these fields.
+Stay tuned for exciting content related to machine learning, neuroscience, and more!